haraka/haraka-config/README.md

 Be sure that Haraka's user/group has permission to read these files else Haraka will be unable to update them after changes.

+### Network filesystems

+Auto-reload is not supported on an FS that doesn't implement proper file changes notify mechanism.

+Imagine you've got several Haraka nodes that keep their config dir on a network FS.
+You have updated a configuration file on the network server and would like to let all Haraka nodes know your file has been updated.
+For that, you have to login to all your Haraka nodes and `touch` the relevant config file manually.
+Obviously, this really resembles plain old `scp` copy, except that you only touch files instead of copying data.
+It almost makes no point of using a network FS then.
+So, for those people who desire all this drama to be irrelevant, we've made a special option available that allows to poll files for changes periodically instead of relying on notify mechanism.
+It is very slow and triggers traffic on network FS during the poll, but it's the only way around.
+Set `HARAKA_CONFIG_SLOWWATCH` env var to desired poll interval (> 10 recommended) and you'll have your config files reloaded (in > 15 secs) after the file update.